-The newly introduced averaging scheme, referred to as \emph{adaptive weighted averaging}, effectively decreases the weight of earlier iterates in comparison to the later ones.

-From the definition of the optimal weight, the weight in \eqref{eq:optimalweight} minimizes the finite sample MSE among all possible weights for the mean estimation model.
-On the other hand, this optimal weight \eqref{eq:optimalweight} also satisfies the conditions in Theorem \ref{tm2}, except for the last weight $n^{\alpha-1}$ which is much greater than $\mathcal{O}(1/n)$.
-However, we have $x_n-x^*=\mathcal{O}_p(n^{-\alpha/2})$, so the last weighted error term $\sqrt{n}c_{n,n}(x_n-x^*)=\mathcal{O}_p(n^{(\alpha-1)/2})$ will vanish as $n \rightarrow \infty$.
-As a result, the corresponding weighted averaged SGD still exhibits ideal asymptotic normality, with the asymptotic covariance matrix being the same as that of ASGD estimates; see the following Corollary \ref{Co3}.
+The newly introduced averaging scheme, referred to as \emph{adaptive weighted averaging}, effectively decreases the weight of earlier iterates in comparison to the newly arriving ones.
+From the definition of the optimal weights, the weights in \eqref{eq:optimalweight} minimizes the finite sample MSE among all possible weights for the mean estimation model.
+On the other hand, it also satisfies the condition in Theorem \ref{tm0}, which indicates that the corresponding weighted averaged SGD satisfies CLT with the asymptotic covariance matrix being the same as that of ASGD estimates; see the following Corollary \ref{Co3}.
 Thus, the proposed adaptive weighted average achieves both fast finite sample convergence rates and the optimal statistical rate.